code4me/4me-sdk-graphql-dotnet/README.md

 The SDK takes care of pagination for you.
 The maximum number of items returned per connection is 100.
 If your query returns more than 100 items on a connection, it will automatically retrieve the next 100 items without the need to write a new query, thus making it easy to work with large datasets.

+### Date and time exceptions
+The 4me GraphQL API has a data type called `ISO8601Timestamp` which includes three non-datetime values: `best_effort`, `no_target`, and `clock_stopped` that cannot be converted to a standard date and time format.
+To handle these values, the API's SDK includes a custom `JsonConverter` that converts the exception values to specific date and time values:
+- `best_effort` is converted to the date and time value of 0001-01-01 01:01:01.111
+- `no_target` is converted to 0002-02-02 02:02:02.222
+- `clock_stopped` is converted to 0003-03-03 03:03:03.333

+These specific values can be accessed through the `DateTimeValue` class.

 ## Mutations
 Mutations are used to create, update, or delete data.
 Like queries, the SDK provides a simple and intuitive way to perform mutations.